Nutrients and health benefits

-- Intake of dairy products is linked to improved bone health, and may reduce the risk of osteoporosis.
+- Intake of dairy products that contain calcium is linked to improved bone health especially in children and adolescents, and may reduce the risk of osteoporosis.

 - The intake of dairy products is especially important to bone health during childhood and adolescence, when bone mass is being built.

 Why is it important to make fat-free or low-fat choices from the Dairy Group?